 - Double check that your disaster kit includes all your loved one’s necessary medications and medical devices.

-Preparing early for an evacuation is good practice.
-It also can save you precious moments and keep speed on your side when disaster strikes.
-And remember – the more people you have in your care, the more time you may need to get ready.
+Remember: the more people you have in your care, the more time you may need to get ready.